PrimarySite/django-migration-dbindex-check/readme.md

 ## Installation
-Install from pypi - `pip install django-migration-db-index-checker`
+Install from pypi - `pip install django-migration-dbindex-check`

-Install from git repo - `pip install -e git+https://github.com/JakeLSaunders94/django-migration-dbindex-check.git#egg=django-migration-dbindex-check`
+Install from git repo - `pip install -e git+https://github.com/PrimarySite/django-migration-dbindex-check.git#egg=django-migration-dbindex-check`

 ## Usage
 The package is designed to be used from the command line:
 1. Activate your virtualenv if required.
 2. Navigate to your projects root folder.
-3. `python -m django-migration-db-index-checker`
+3. `python -m django-migration-db-index-check`

 or

 1. Activate your virtualenv if required.
-2. `python -m django-migration-db-index-checker <your_root_path>`
+2. `python -m django-migration-db-index-check <your_root_path>`

 The script will then output a list of offending migrations or stderr as per this example: